The stories of the Greek Australian soldiers who fought in Vietnam is given a voice with the release of Greek-Australians in the Vietnam War.

 “Who were these good looking blokes?
 Indeed!”
 I ask myself.

-I try to reconcile the photos of cool looking fatigue clad young Greek Australian soldiers with the middle aged men around me.
+I try to reconcile the photos of handsome fatigue clad young Greek Australian soldiers with the aged men around me.

 Some choke back memories ushered back to life by the ocassion.